JackLee2111/CS-skills/README.md

 # CS-skills
-Some useful skills in computer sciences.
+Some useful skills in computer science.